 We construct measures of mobility based on mobile phone use on one of Jordan's largest telecommunications networks.
-Anonymised meta-data of mobile phone transactions (voice calls, SMS, and data activity) and geocoordinates of the connecting towers allow us to assign neighbourhood and tower catchment area of residence for users, and detect the number of trips made by users per day.
-For the purpose of this brief, we identify a trip when a transaction occurs over a tower at least 1.5 km from their home tower.
+Anonymized meta-data of mobile phone transactions (voice calls, SMS and data activity) and geocoordinates of the connecting towers allow us to assign neighborhood and tower catchment area of residence for users, and detect the number of trips made by users per day.
+For the purpose of this report we identify a trip when a transaction occurs over a tower at least 1.5 km from their home tower.
 Prior to lockdown, individuals typically took 3-3.5 trips per day.

-The impact of the stringent lockdown beginning on 17 March can be clearly seen in the reduction of the average number of trips per user in the mobile phone data.
-The implementation of those lockdown measures reduced the average number of trips per day by about two.
-The partial restrictions active from 14-17 March made less of an impact on mobility.
+The impact of the stringent lockdown beginning on March 17th can be clearly seen in the reduction of the average number of trips per user in the mobile phone data.
+The implementation of those lockdown measures reduced the average number of trips per day by about 2.
+The partial restrictions active from March 14th - 17th, made less of an impact on mobility.
 Curfews also coincide with sharp reductions in the number of trips detected in the data.

-At the onset of COVID-19 in Jordan, individuals living in more affluent neighbourhoods reduced their number of trips with greater intensity than individuals from poorer neighbourhoods.
-Focusing on Amman, Figure 4 compares the average number of trips made by users from affluent neighbourhoods (in the highest quartile of rent per square meter), to those from low cost neighbourhoods (in lowest quartile of rent per square meter).2 Prior to the date of the first COVID-19 case in Jordan, no discernible difference exists in the number of trips per day.
-Individuals from high rent areas immediately reduced their trips per day thereafter, on average, relative to individuals in low rent areas.
-The gap in the number of trips actually widens during lockdown, then narrows slightly upon the easing of restrictions on 15 April.
-However, individuals from high rent neighbourhoods consistently make fewer trips during the pandemic than those in the lowest rent neighbourhoods.
+At the onset of Covid-19 in Jordan, individuals living in more affluent neighborhoods reduced their number of trips with greater intensity than individuals from poorer neighborhoods.
+Focusing on Amman, Figure 4 compares the average number of trips made by users from affluent neighborhoods (in the highest quartile of rent per square meter), to those from low cost neighborhoods (in lowest quartile of rent per square meter).

-^{2.} By connecting neighbourhood residence from mobile tower data to population census data, we assigned each user a neighbourhood average rent per square meter for housing.
+3. By connecting neighborhood residence from mobile tower data to population census data, we assigned each user a neighborhood average rent per square meter for housing.